engkarat/cosine-ood-detector/README.md

 ## Datasets and Checkpoints

-Datasets and checkpoints used in this implementation can be downloaded at [datasets](https://drive.google.com/file/d/1eTtBQBUi6wQWzJrixOk2wcq15o2tN7P7/view?usp=sharing) and [checkpoints](https://drive.google.com/file/d/1GqHo7ZLVjUtytLjLFikn9OIbG6_Tpf4h/view?usp=sharing).
-For datasets, please extract and store all of them below *'data'* directory.
-For checkpoint, please put them below *'ckpt'* directory.
+Datasets and checkpoints used in this implementation can be downloaded at [datasets](https://drive.google.com/file/d/1eTtBQBUi6wQWzJrixOk2wcq15o2tN7P7/view?usp=sharing) and [checkpoints](https://drive.google.com/file/d/1KgBniS17mpw_-oKDisEAEp4bIL0GT0BO/view?usp=sharing).
+For datasets, please extract and store them below *'data'* directory such that *'./data/ood_dataset/'* exists.
+For checkpoint, please put them below *'ckpt'* directory such that *'./ckpt/std/'* and *'./ckpt/cos/'* exist.

 ## Requirements